|Monthly Tech-Tip |

 This problem was suffered by a potter moving from Europe to Canada.
 In Europe she used lead based glazes and got smooth defect-free surfaces.
 But in Canada she began using our Gerstley Borate based glazes and had many problems adapting to them.
-By using glaze chemistry to both adjust recipes to source boron from frits instead or GB and to reduce their melt fluidity, by bisque firing higher, glaze firing higher, using a finer particle sized terra cotta body and using a drop-and-hold firing schedule (like C03DRH) she was able to eliminate the issues.
+We used glaze chemistry to both adjust recipes to source boron from frits instead of GB and to reduce their melt fluidity.
+She also adjusted firings: Higher bisque and glaze firings and a drop-and-hold firing schedule (like C03DRH).
+And she adopted a finer particle-sized terra cotta clay body.
+These measures enabled her to eliminate the issue.

 Pinholing is a common surface defect that occurs with ceramic glazes.
 The problem emerges from the kiln and can occur erratically in production.